jmosbacher/pydantic-panel/README.rst

     from pydantic_panel import get_widget
     from pydantic import FieldInfo

+    # precedence = 1 will ensure this function will be called
+    # instead of the default which has precedence = 0
     @get_widget.dispatch(precedence=1)
     def get_widget(value: MY_TYPE, field: FieldInfo, **kwargs):
         # extract relavent info from the pydantic field info here.